zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 Click [here](#top) to view other instance type families.

 \* Cache disks, or Local disks, are the disks located on the physical servers \(host machines\) that ECS instances are hosted on.
 They provide temporary block level storage for instances.
-In some cases, such as when the computing resources of an instance, including CPU and memory, are released, or an instance is in the downtime migration, data on the local disks is erased.
+In some cases, such as when the computing resources of an instance, including CPU and memory, are released, or an instance is inactive while migration occurs, data on the local disks is erased.
 For more information, see [Local disks](intl.en-US/Product Introduction/Block storage/Local disks.md#).

 \*\* The maximum packet forwarding rate of inbound or outbound traffic.
 For more information about packet forwarding rate testing, see [Test network performance](https://www.alibabacloud.com/help/faq-detail/55757.htm).